 Since the 1980s, Alaska has supplemented federal funding for Head Start programs in an effort to enhance school readiness and professional development, and expand opportunities for children and families.
-In 2009-2010, the state launched the Alaska Pre-Kindergarten pilot program, now known as the Alaska Pre-Elementary program.
-During the 2017-2018 school year, the program was open to preschool-age children in 11 of the 54 school districts statewide.
-Alaska has offered a supplement to federally recognized Head Start programs since the 1980s.
 During the 2017-2018 program year, the state provided \$6.8 million to support Head Start programs in Alaska.
+In 2009-2010, the state launched the Alaska Pre-Kindergarten pilot program for school districts, now known as the Alaska Pre-Elementary program.
+During the 2018-2019 school year, the program was open to preschool-age children in 25 of the 54 school districts statewide though funding was available to all districts on a competitive basis.
 The financial support is part of an effort to develop program quality through school readiness activities and professional improvement.
 The funds also offer admission to additional children and families whenever possible.